 Dear Oshkosh Food Co-op Members,

 This is the official notice of openings for the Oshkosh Food Co-op Board of Directors!

-Interested candidates are welcome to attend an info session:
+Interested candidates are welcome to attend a virtual info session:

 If you are interested in running for the board, please:

 - Review the Candidate Information Packet.

 - Complete the 2022 Oshkosh Food Co-op Board of Directors Self Nomination and Eligibility Verification Form and submit it by 11:59 pm on April 8.
 If you prefer to fill out a Word version of this Self Nomination and Verification Form, please email us at [email protected].